skaman82/Pocket-Groundstation/README.md

 <b>Ideas so far:</b></br>
 • takes 2S to 4S voltage</br>
 • 3,5mm AV output</br>
-• RJ45 output for power+AV (only one wire to goggles) - constant 8V output on any power source (to stay compatible with fan-mod)</br>
+• RJ45 output for power+AV (only one wire to goggles) - constant 8V output on any power source </br>
 • Powerswitch</br>
 • Build-in DVR</br>
 • Switch to toggle between DVR output (to adjust settings or review footage) or direct module output</br>